Ariana Grande ‘Incredible’ For Mac Miller’s Sobriety Fight, Says Friend Shane Powers

 Powers explained how far Grande had gone in ensuring Miller remained strong in his fight, using the “phrase to the wall” to describe the dedication and lengths she took to make sure that she didn’t lose her ex-boyfriend in the depths of addiction, having a role in Miller’s life despite having moved on to a relationship with comedian Pete Davidson.

-Miller and Grande broke up back in May after their work schedules made a regular relationship too difficult to maintain, but even in the aftermath the couple remained very close and described their relationship as one of best friends. much on the content of Miller’s final album Swimming focused on the aftermath of the relationship, taking time to reflect on how things fell apart and how he had changed as a person during the time they were together.
+Miller and Grande broke up back in May after their work schedules made a regular relationship too difficult to maintain, but even in the aftermath the couple remained very close and described their relationship as one of best friends.
+Much on the content of Miller’s final album Swimming focused on the aftermath of the relationship, taking time to reflect on how things fell apart and how he had changed as a person during the time they were together.

-After Miller passed she disabled the comments on her Instagram page but posted a black and white photo she took of the rapper who she loved dearly.
+After Miller passed, she disabled the comments on her Instagram page but posted a black and white photo she took of the rapper who she loved dearly.